 Mid-Kansas customers receive retail electric service from Mid-Kansas through the six Members that provide both operations and maintenance services throughout the service area.
 The Mid-Kansas Member-Owners are headquartered in the following locations:

 Prairie Land Electric Cooperative, Inc.

 These six Mid-Kansas Members provide retail service to their members.
 To see which Member serves your area, please click on this link.

 The Members of Mid-Kansas also provide additional services desired by their rural consumer-owners.
-These businesses include the provision of water supplies, satellite television, wireless broadband internet access, cellular telephone service, commercial electrical services, and propane delivery services.
+These businesses include wireless broadband internet access, commercial, residential, and farm electrical services, and propane delivery services.

 Mid-Kansas Members also own and manage Sunflower Electric Power Corporation, a generation and transmission service provider headquartered in Hays, Kansas.
 Mid-Kansas consists of 850 megawatts of generation and 1,140 miles of transmission line, assets that help our Members provide affordable, reliable generation to their Members in central and western Kansas.